AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-04-learn-to-code-without-wasting-time-and-money.md

 I found the second tip to be especially useful when learning CSS from scratch.
 Initially, I was quite afraid to read other people's stylesheets because I never really understood what their rules were doing.
 So what did I do?
 I read [W3Schools](https://www.w3schools.com/), [MDN](https://developer.mozilla.org/en-US/), [CSS-Tricks](https://css-tricks.com/), and other sites to find multiple ways to do the same thing in front-end.
 Then, for each line of CSS that was presented to me, I would enter the code locally, refresh my browser, and make a mental note of the visual change that occurred.
 If something was unclear, I would stop right then and Google that particular CSS property to see what exactly it does.
 All of this involved reading, and reading, and... more reading.
 It never stops&mdash;and it's an important skill to develop if you're serious about dev, regardless of what specialization you choose to pursue.

-{% include linkedHeading.html heading="Get Comfortable with Setting up a Dev Environment" level=2 %}
+## Get Comfortable with Setting up a Dev Environment

 When it comes to working on large code bases, especially ones that are not your own, it's important that you know how to set up your local dev environment correctly, with all the right tools and dependencies.
 If you're new to this, consider the following exercise: Find an interesting project using [GitHub's Explore section](https://github.com/explore) and clone it onto your own machine.
 Then, follow whatever directions they have in their README to set up your dev environment and successfully build the project locally.